emgeopaula/JMAG100-empymod/README.rst

 |

-In the following three hours, we are going to design a controlled-source electromagnetic survey to monitor a near-surface geothermal project.
+In the following two hours, we are going to design a controlled-source electromagnetic survey to monitor a near-surface geothermal project.

-We will use ``empymod`` and ``emg3d`` to model electromagnetic data in the diffusive regime.
+We will use ``empymod`` to model electromagnetic data in the diffusive regime.

-``CSEM_survey_design_EasygoON.pdf`` is a presentation with supporting information for this training.
+``JMAG100_empymod.pdf`` is a presentation with supporting information for this session.

 Structure of this Class
 -----------------------------

-9:00 - 10:00
+13:45 - 14:35

-- Introduction ('20)
+- Introduction ('10)

-   - Electromagnetic (EM) Geophysics
-   - Material property: resistivity
    - Controlled-source electromagnetics
    - EM modelling